 Russia's ambassador at the UN Vitaly Churkin demanded an immediate end to the Kyiv government's military actions in eastern Ukraine.

-Churkin said a UN report had failed to condemn Ukraine's use of heavy weapons to destroy residential areas and infrastructure, especially around eastern Ukraine's main cities of Luhansk and Donetsk.
+had failed to condemn Ukraine's use of heavy weapons to destroy residential areas and infrastructure, especially around eastern Ukraine's main cities of Luhansk and Donetsk.

 Heavy fighting around Luhansk